Subject Area: Algebra I

 the software calculates the side force on the ball and the resulting trajectory.

-The package was created at the NASA
+The simulation was created at the NASA

 Glenn Research Center.